 The garden includes hundreds of species and cultivars of herbs used for everything from perfume to cooking to medicine to flower arranging.
 Every plant is labeled, and interpretive signage helps the visitor understand the herbs in context with their history and use.

 Constructed on a two-and-a-half-acre site at the U.S. National Arboretum in Washington, D.C., the garden was completed in 1980 after fifteen years of planning and fundraising by a group of dedicated Society members.
 In the end, $200,000 was raised by The Society and was matched by a $200,000 grant from the U.S. government.

-More than two decades later, The Herb Society of America is still committed to the success of the herb garden.
+More than three decades later, The Herb Society of America is still committed to the success of the herb garden.
 Funds from The Society support a garden intern and HSA members from the area volunteer frequently.
 Recent enhancements in lighting, irrigation, signage and walking paths keep the garden beautiful and accessible to all.